ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alerts-explained/system.md

 To find out more about the health of your hard drives on Linux run the command replacing the `<device_id>` with the device you wish to run it against, such as `sda` or `sdb`.

-smartctl -a /dev/<device_id>
+`smartctl -a /dev/<device_id>`

 On Windows open PowerShell and type in:

-* `wmic`
+`wmic`

-* `diskdrive get status`
+`diskdrive get status`

-This will return `Status OK` if the drive is all good, or an error message.
+This will return 'Status OK' if the drive is all good, or an error message.
 This error message will indicate problems with your hard drive.